-Assistive technology (often abbreviated as AT) is any item, piece of equipment, software or product system that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.
+"Assistive technology (AT) is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve the functional capabilities of persons with disabilities.

-- AT can be high tech such as special purpose computers.
+- AT can be high-tech: special-purpose computers.

 - AT can be inclusive or specialized learning materials and curriculum aids.

 - AT can be much more—electronic devices, wheelchairs, walkers, braces, educational software, power lifts, pencil holders, eye-gaze and head trackers, and much more.

 Assistive technology helps people who have difficulty speaking, typing, writing, remembering, pointing, seeing, hearing, learning, walking, and many other things.
 Different disabilities require different assistive technologies." ("What is assistive technology?," 2018).

 What is assistive technology?
 What is AT?
 Retrieved from https://www.atia.org/at-resources/what-is-at/.

 Assistive Technology at Texas State University

 Dragon Naturally Speaking allows you to speak, and your words appear on screen in letters, spreadsheets, and forms.
 You can dictate reports and papers; enter data; fill-in forms; send e-mail; and work on the Web-all by voice!